niebert/audioslides4web/README.md

 * Press Download ZIP and you will get the ZIP folder structure with the presentation as `audio_slides.zip`.

 ## Quick Start for Offline Use
-Download the `https://www.github.com/niebert/AudioSlides4Web/archive/master.zip` and unzip the file.
+Download the `https://gitlab.com/niehausbert/audioslides4web/-/archive/master/audioslides4web-master.zip` and unzip the file.
 The unzipped folder contains a `docs/`-folder.
+This folder contains the relevant WebApp ([AppLSAC-2](https://en.wikiversity.org/wiki/AppLSAC)).
+The other directories are required for building the WebApp (e.g. `src` contains the sources for the build process).
+For offline use just copy the `docs/`-folder, rename the folder to `audioslides4web/`.
+For starting the WebApp load the file `audioslides4web/index.html` in a current version of Firefox, Chrome or Safari.

+## Schema for Slide Generation
-Just copy the `docs/`-folder, rename the folder to `audioslides4web` and adapt the JSON-schema `docs/schema` and the JSON data in the folder `docs/db/` to the schema for your requirements.
+adapt the JSON-schema `docs/schema` and the JSON data in the folder `docs/db/` to the schema for your requirements.
 If you want to create your own JSON schema use the [JSON2Schema tool](https://niebert/github.io/JSON2Schema).

 <!-- END:   src/readme/usage.md -->
 <!-- BEGIN: src/readme/build_process.md -->